sammy-ette/Sparkline/README.md

 	<img src='https://safe.saya.moe/PaWAR14GBYGw.png'>
 </div>

-Sparkline is a battery data collection utility which saves battery data for use in things like graphs.
+Sparkline is a utility for collecting battery data, specifically designed to save that data.
 While UPower itself provides battery history, its data isn't granular enough for usage in things like graphs.

 *(at least i can't figure out how to make it - but i mean using sparkline is also easier ...)*